 Some parents divorce because they have different parenting styles or values.
 In some cases, one parent is strict, while the other parent is relaxed.
-Whatever the drivers were for them to divorce, the fact is that some parents have different approaches to caring for their children.
+There could be many drivers were for them to divorce.
+But, the fact is that some parents have different approaches to caring for their children.
 Te global pandemic has created serious confusion in parenting styles.
 Often, parents are confused regarding what they should do if a child returns exhibiting COVID-19 symptoms.

 The Novel Coronavirus drew emphasis to this great divide between divorced parents.
 At different stages of the pandemic, parents have approached the subject of safety precautions (eg. using protective equipment and isolation) in different ways.
 Like with their typical parenting styles, there were those parents that became very strict, while others were more relaxed.
-However, this time, with the fear of contracting the deadly virus and the possibility of death, the discrepancy in parenting has led to debates, disagreements and even the withholding of children from the other parent.
+However, this time, with the fear of contracting the deadly virus and there is a possibility of death.
+This makes a great discrepancy in parenting that has led to debates, disagreements and even the withholding of children from the other parent.

 Courts across Ontario have consistently ruled that the children must continue to be with each parent according to the pre-existing parenting plan – irrespective of a parent’s subjective fears.
-The judges have consistently maintained that the schedule should be followed and that each parent must follow all of the recommended safety precautions.
+The judges have consistently maintained that the schedule.
+Moreover, each parent must follow all of the recommended safety precautions.
 In fact, many of the court rulings reproduced a very long list of safety precautions to ensure that each parent maintain a minimum standard of care with respect to prevention.

 So what should a parent do if a child returns exhibiting symptoms of COVID-19?

 The first thing not to do is blame the other parent.
 Not only will this cause distraction from the child’s need for proper care, but it will exacerbate the problem and pit one parent against the other.
 Rather than blame, a good approach would be to inform the other parent of the circumstances and what it is that is being done to care for the child.